timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 To this end, one straightforward strategy is to try to stop hesitating on one's planned tasks or on planning.

-However, pause for a moment and imagine a complementary way.
+However, pause briefly and imagine a complementary way.
 How could we respond if we viewed our hesitation as having a positive intent?
 Per our definition above,